Get (divorce document): Mesorevet get (get refusal)

 Sometimes a man will completely refuse to grant a divorce.
 This leaves his wife with no possibility of remarriage within Orthodox Judaism.
-Such a woman is called an agunah (עגונה, "anchored [woman]," as in tied down to the previous marriage, thus unable to remarry) or a mesorevet get (literally "refused a get"), if a court determines she is entitled to a divorce.
+Such a woman is called an agunah (עגונה, "anchored" or "chained" [woman], as in tied down to the previous marriage, thus unable to remarry) or a mesorevet get (literally "refused a get"), if a court determines she is entitled to a divorce.
 Such a man who refuses to give his wife a get is frequently spurned by Orthodox communities, and excluded from communal religious activities, in an effort to force a get.

 While it is widely assumed that the problem lies primarily in men refusing to grant a get to their wives, and that it is a widespread issue, in Israel, figures released from the Chief Rabbinate show that women equally refuse to accept a get and that the numbers are a couple of hundred on each side.
 While such a husband has the option of seeking a heter meah rabbanim, no similar option exists for the wife.
 Men can also better afford delays as they lack biological clocks.

 In Conservative Judaism a traditional get is required.
 However, in cases where the husband refuses to grant the get and the bet din (rabbinical court) has ruled that the husband's refusal is not justified, the marriage may be dissolved by hafqa'at kiddushin, or annulment of the marriage.
 This requires a majority vote of the Joint bet din, comprising nine rabbinic scholars.
 Upon their authorization of the process, the bet din may issue a certificate of annulment.
 This procedure is viewed as an extreme option and is only done in cases of dire necessity.